DavidJCobb/pokecustomemerald/ROADMAP.md

 * Button to re-show the enemy trainer's party layout (i.e. the Poke Balls shown at battle start and when they're switching out)
 * Button to show your moves' descriptions, typing, physical/special, etc..

-### Clock set

-* Show the exact time (HH:MM) rather than forcing players to rely on the clock hands alone.

 ### Party menu